maengkkong-rim/maengkkong-rim/_posts/2022-09-01-Review of Deep Reinforcement Learning for Robot Manipulation.md

 <h2 id="int">Introduction</h2>
 There are some `inherent difficulties` in applying RL to solve practical robotic challenges.
 Our review aims to `provide our perceived picture` of using RL in the context of robot manipulation.
 We try to cover background knowledge, interesting research results, open problems, and provide our insights into future directions. <br>
-we decided to conduct the review starting in 2013. we start in section Ⅱ by describing key RL concepts and terminology. section Ⅲ continues with a taxonomy of RL algorithms followed by section Ⅳ with a focus on the context of robot manipulation. we describe our perspectives about future directions in section Ⅴ and section Ⅵ concludes the review.
+We decided to conduct the review starting in 2013. we start in section Ⅱ by describing key RL concepts and terminology.
+Section Ⅲ continues with a taxonomy of RL algorithms followed by section Ⅳ with a focus on the context of robot manipulation.
+We describe our perspectives about future directions in section Ⅴ and section Ⅵ concludes the review.
 <br>

 <h2 id="bac">Background</h2>